javanile/masterplan/README.md

 # Masterplan (ALPHA)

-Masterplan is the tool for create business automation on your favorite automation platform usign YAML files
+Masterplan is the tool for creating business automation on your favorite automation platform usign YAML files

 ## Benefits